hbctraining/variant_analysis/lessons/variant_filtering.md

 vim variant_filtering_normal_tumor.sbatch
 ```

-The first step is to add our shebang line, description, `sbatch` directives and load the modules that we will be using.
+The first step is to add our shebang line, description and `sbatch` directives:

 ```
 #!/bin/bash